-It’s amazing how big of an impact childhood memories can have on the one who recalls them.
-Just yesterday, I caught myself giggling at the sight of the small green unripe guavas hanging from our guava tree right outside our kitchen.
+It’s amazing how big of an impact our childhood can have on us.
+Just yesterday, I caught myself giggling at the sight of the small green unripe guavas hanging from our tree right outside our kitchen.

 I giggled because that sight brought me back in time.
 Twenty years ago, I was six or seven.
 And I thoroughly enjoyed those green fruits.
 For some odd reason, I loved eating unripe guavas.
 I never let them ripen before handpicking them from the tree, even if eating them meant that I had to spit the flesh out after every bite.
 It was simply too tart for me to swallow it.

 Yet, my child’s palate loved the bitter, sometimes sour unripe guava flesh, which had a leafy taste to it.

 My taste for this green fruit led to many arguments with the adults around me.
 They constantly tried to stop me from handpicking them.
 They even warned me that I would eventually get sick if I kept on eating unripe fruits.
 That was a constant battle they could never win.
 I simply ignored them.
 Truth is, back then, I was convinced they simply wanted me to let the fruits ripen so they could enjoy them without me.